Analyzing the media coverage of Bitcoin – November Monthly Media Review with the AYLIEN News API

 First of all, we need to quantify all of this media attention to see how big the hype actually is by finding exactly how many stories were published about Bitcoin last month and how this compares to previous months.

-You can also see that over November, the media interest in Bitcoin increased as the cryptocurrency’s value grew (despite a dip over the Thanksgiving weekend), with this interest peaking on the first day that the value of Bitcoin hit $10,000.
+You can also see that over November, the media interest in Bitcoin increased as the cryptocurrency’s value grew (despite a dip over the Thanksgiving weekend), with this interest peaking on the first day that the value of Bitcoin hit the 10,000-dollar mark.
 So we can see the media hype was focused on Bitcoin crossing the $10,000 milestone, rather than any definite indicators of rising value in the future.

 What else are the media talking about when they talk about Bitcoin?